swastikmaiti/Vector_Database/README.md

-# RAG_CoNaLa
+# Vector Database
-Implementing RAG on CoNaLa: The Code/Natural Language Challenge dataset to retrieve program snippets relevant to user queries.
+Implementing Vector Database on CoNaLa: The Code/Natural Language Challenge dataset to retrieve program snippets relevant to user queries.

 <br>
-RAG is implemented with in-memory vector database using Qdrant library.
+Vector Database is implemented with in-memory vector database using Qdrant library.
+Embeddings are created using Sentence Transformer.